Santa Monica Self-Guided GPS Audio Tour Preview

 Shutters on the Beach

-Shutters on the Beach is one of Santa Monica’s most exclusive beachfront hotels—designed to blend relaxed SoCal style with the charm of an East Coast beach house.
-Since opening in 1993, it’s been a quiet retreat for celebrities seeking privacy and luxury by the ocean.Unless you’re a guest, access is limited to the ground-floor lobby—but you're welcome to walk through the courtyard for a glimpse inside.The property was purchased in 1991 by Thomas and Edward Slatkin and partners, who set out to build the first luxury hotel on the L.A. coast since the 1930s.
-Their vision helped revitalize this once-overlooked stretch of beachfront.When you're ready, exit through the courtyard, turn right on Pico Boulevard, and follow it to the cul-de-sac.
-Continue onto the beach path and turn right on Ocean Front Walk—you’ll pass the ocean-facing side of Shutters as you make your way toward the Santa Monica Pier ahead.
+Continue walking toward the beach on Pico.
+On your right is Shutters on the Beach, one of Santa Monica’s most exclusive hotels, known for its relaxed SoCal style and East Coast beach house charm.
+Since opening in 1993, it’s been a favorite hideaway for celebrities.Unless you're a guest, access is limited to the ground-floor lobby, but you're welcome to stroll through the courtyard for a peek inside.Then continue onto the beach path and turn right on Ocean Front Walk, passing the ocean-facing side of Shutters as you make your way to the Santa Monica Pier.

 Santa Monica Beach